samdark/yii2-cookbook/book/security-rbac.md

 Initial configuration of authentication manager component follows the same pattern as [any other component configuration](http://www.yiiframework.com/doc-2.0/guide-structure-application-components.html): in the application config under `components` section we're adding section called `authManager` specifying a class and options for the object created.
-There are two backends avaialable for authentication manager: PHP files and database.
+There are two backends available for authentication manager: PHP files and database.
 Both are using the same API so there's no difference besides how RBAC data is stored.

 ### PHP backend